daniel3108-pl/TextToSpeechSystem_WaveNetBased/README.md

-# Text To Speech System - WaveNet based
+# Text To Speech System - Based on Google's WaveNet
-## By Daniel Świetlik

 A repository for TTS system using Google’s WaveNet algorithm.